d-g-Szabo/Job-Board-Application/README.md

 4. Restart your terminal session (close and re-open), to update PHP, Composer, and the Laravel installer, just re-run the above command

-5.  cd to/the/dir/of/the/Job-Board-Application
+5. Navigate to the app directory in the console cd to/the/dir/of/the/Job-Board-Application
+    Install packages and make a build
     npm install && npm run build
+    Start the development server

-    composer run dev // This is how you start the development server
+    composer run dev

 6. Open http://localhost:8000 and http://localhost:5173/